anetobradley/energy_flex/01-ActivityModel/step2/README.md

 ## Propensity Score Matching

-In order to enrich the baseline synthetic population (SPENSER) the Propensity Score Matching (PSM) method was used.
-Through the PSM method each SPENSER individual was matched, based  on the similarity of their characteristics, to an individual in an external dataset.
+In order to enrich the baseline synthetic population the Propensity Score Matching (PSM) method was used.
+Through the PSM method each baseline individual is matched, based  on the similarity of their characteristics, to an individual in an external dataset.

 ### General approach

-1. Merge the baseline and the external datasets.
+1. Concatenate the baseline and the external datasets.
 2. Assign a treatment indicator (0 or 1) for each individual:
    - Baseline individual: Treatment = 0
    - External individual: Treatment = 1